COVID-19 Vaccine Frequently Asked Questions

 If I am up to date on vaccinations, are there still actions I should take to protect myself and others?

 Yes, you should still protect yourself and others by wearing a mask, staying at least 6 feet apart from others not in your household, and avoiding crowds and poorly ventilated spaces.
-Learn more about How to Protect Yourself & Others | CDC.
+Learn more about how to protect yourself and others under the CDC Respiratory Virus Guidance.

 How do I report it if I have a problem or bad reaction after getting a COVID-19 vaccine?